-The Department will accept monetary contributions or donations as mitigation which are tied to programs or activities designed to offset potential resource losses or for mitigation banking for habitat restoration, enhancement, and/or acquisition projects provided that an appropriate and cooperatively developed mitigation agreement has been finalized between the project proponent and the Nevada Department of Wildlife.
+The Department may accept monetary contributions or donations as mitigation which are tied to programs or activities designed to offset potential resource losses or for mitigation banking for habitat restoration, enhancement, acquisition projects, or, under special circumstances, research related to the loss of resource(s), provided that a cooperative mitigation agreement has been finalized between the project proponent and the Department.

-Compensation or replacement mitigation should be oriented within or adjacent to the project areasuccessful and designed to rectify the same functions, habitat types and species being impacted wherever possible.
+Compensatory mitigation should be oriented within or adjacent to the project area in a suitable area as to be effective and successful and should be designed to compensate for the same functions, habitat types and species being impacted wherever possible.
 Off-site compensation should be considered when mitigative measures cannot be applied to adjacent areas or to benefit the same species that are impacted.

-All final actions associated with compensation mitigation will be approved by the Director to insure that agreements are consistent with Commission policy and program direction.
-This measure is not intended to preclude Bureau personnel, under appropriate program and procedures, from negotiations but it is directed at insuring a uniform statewide approach to wildlife mitigation.
+All final actions associated with compensatory mitigation will be approved by the Director of the Department to ensure that agreements are consistent with Commission policy and program direction.
+This measure is not intended to preclude land management or other resource management agencies under appropriate program and procedures, from negotiations, but it is directed at ensuring a uniform statewide approach to fish and wildlife resource mitigation.

-This policy shall remain in effect until amended, modified or repealed by the Board of Wildlife Commissioners
+This policy shall remain in effect until amended, modified, or repealed by the Nevada Board of Wildlife Commissioners.

-BY ORDER OF THE BOARD OF WILDLIFE COMMISSIONERS IN REGULAR SESSION, DECEMBER 1, 2001.
+BY ORDER OF THE BOARD OF WILDLIFE COMMISSIONERS IN REGULAR SESSION, MONTH, DAY, YEAR.